Melechuga/leadership-training/_articles/build_in_security.md

 ### D. Data Incidents and Notification Policies
 What happens if your membership data gets compromised?
 This could happen in many ways, for example, if laptops with membership data on the hard drive are stolen or lost; if your employee or volunteer accidentally reveals your entire membership email list publically by forgetting to using the bcc function; or if your vendor CRM system gets hacked.
 Regardless of the situation, it is possible that your members would want to know what happened with their data.

-Consider the following:
+Review your organization's policies by considering the following:
 - Does your organization have a defined incident response process that will be followed when a breach or incident is identified?
 - Do your vendors have a contractual obligation to inform you if there is a data incident?
    * If not, you should feel free to ask them for this information.